SO(4,1) Yang-Mills theory of quantum gravity: Introduction

+In general relativity, the de Sitter solution to the Einstein field equations is an {\em ad hoc} explanation for the acceleration of distant galaxies \cite{Weinberg:2008}.
+For the de Sitter Yang-Mills theory it is anything but ad hoc.
+It derives automatically from the quantum theory and applies to both the cosmological and quantum realms (as well as everything in between) and provides a dynamical formula for the acceleration.
+Therefore, it has a compelling theoretical basis for the accelerating expansion on par with vacuum energy but without the problem the vacuum energy theory has with a discrepancy between the observed and predicted cosmological constant of 120 orders of magnitude \cite{Zee:2003}.

-I show that the theory offers a cosmology slightly different from the $\Lambda$CDM dual epoch model.
-In this cosmology, I make a distinction between Doppler and gravitational redshift, i.e. redshift caused by matter moving within space and redshift caused by the expansion of space itself.
-For the expansion of matter, I derive a linear coasting cosmology.
-The linear cosmology has been shown to fit observations such as Type-Ia supernovae and the Cosmic Microwave Background related to the later universe well \cite{Benoit:2008a} \cite{Kaplinghat:2000}.
-In additional, I derive a gravitational potential which determines the degree of gravitational redshift.
-This leads to an interesting result: while in the Poincar\'e group approximation of the de Sitter theory, the linear coasting model dominates the later universe with the gravitational redshift vanishing, in the de Sitter theory the combination of the Doppler and gravitational redshift predicts a linear acceleration in total observed redshift.
-I explain this phenomenon by observing that, in the de Sitter Lie algebra, momentum produces spin by the coupling of momentum generators $[V^\mu,V^\nu] = iM^{\mu\nu}$ where $V^\nu$ are momentum generators and $M^{\mu\nu}$ are spin generators.
-In the Poincar\'e group spin can only be produced if spin is already present because $[V^\mu,V^\nu] = 0$.
-The ability of the de Sitter theory to produce spin from momentum without a source of spin causes the expansion of the universe to produce gravitons that couple to spin which in turn create gravitons that couple to momentum.
+The de Sitter model for accelerating expansion in this paper is explained from a particle as well as a geometric point of view by observing that, in the de Sitter Lie algebra, momentum produces spin by the coupling of momentum generators $[V^\mu,V^\nu] = iM^{\mu\nu}$ where $V^\nu$ are momentum generators and $M^{\mu\nu}$ are spin generators.
+In the Poincar\'e Lie algebra spin can only be produced if spin is already present because $[V^\mu,V^\nu] = 0$.
+Because the de Sitter theory produces spin from momentum without an initial source of spin, it causes the expansion of the universe to produce gravitons that in turn couple to spin which in turn create gravitons that couple back to momentum.
 The back and forth production of gravitons leads to an accelerating redshift.
 This explanation is similar to the explanation for Thomas precession where the orbital motion of an electron increases its spin---an anomaly explained in the early 20th century which can be shown from the Lorentz Lie algebra \cite{Jackson:1999}.
-Hence, ``dark energy'' can be construed to be gravitons produced because of the relationship between momentum and spin in a de Sitter symmetry group.
+Hence, gravitons produce ``dark energy'' because of the relationship between momentum and spin in a de Sitter symmetry group.
 No cosmological constant is required, and no vacuum energy is modelled.
-The effect is produced directly from the Yang-Mills equations.
+The accelerating expansion effect is produced directly from the Yang-Mills equations.
 Observations currently attributed to dark matter such as galactic rotational curves and anomalous lensing are not addressed in this paper.